 - Every horse can buck

 - If you ride much, you will fall off.
 The longer you ride the more you will fall off.
 I’ve ridden for just under 60 years and I can’t tell you how many times I’ve hit the ground.
 It’s been a lot.
 Enough.

 - My horse is spoiled and that’s not okay.
 Be indulgent and you’ll pay the price.

 Last evening I felt like a failure, disgusted and angry.
 After all, this is my life work and mustangs are a cause I champion.
 Sleep was miserable and getting out of bed this morning was comical.
 I can’t tell you how many parts of my body hurt with the kind of pain that makes you nauseous.
 ARGH!!!
 I spent most of the day reading a book with my mind rejecting the idea of writing a blog post.
 I was too sore to type and too fogged to think.

 But Then I Realized Something

-Blessings to all of you and thanks for reading what Reno Taught Me about Rodeo.
+Thanks for reading what Reno Taught Me about Rodeo.

 Barbara Ellin Fox